ebikandi001/sketch-document-viewer/README.md

 2. Go to the repo's folder via a terminal window and type `npm install` or `yarn install`.
 3. Run `npm start` or `yarn start`

 And that's it, the 3rd step will start a dev-server in your machine and open a browser window with the app there.
 Additionally, it will point you which on the command promp the urls the app is running.
+I would **play resizing the window and navigating through arboards to test the behaviour**.

 Another thing you can you is run the tests with `npm test` or `yarn test`.
 This should run the tests (which are inside the \_\_tests\_\_ folder).
 Currently there is only the _DocumentView.test.tsx_ implemented.